andydlindsay/lectures/w03d04/outline.md

   * Non-encrypted cookies
   * Not using HTTPS
 3. Plain text offenders list

-4. Convert the app to use hashed passwords
+4. Convert the app to use hashed passwords with `bcryptjs`

 ```js
 const bcrypt = require('bcryptjs');